ExpressLRS/Docs/docs/quick-start/getting-started.md

 ![Search Bar](../assets/images/SearchBar.png)
 </figure>

-Longer pages have a **Table of Contents** menu found on the right hand side of the page.
+Longer pages have a **Table of Contents** menu found on the right-hand side of the page.

 ![Search Bar](../assets/images/website-tabbed.png){ align=right }